VILAS: Exploring the Effects of Vision and Language Context in Automatic Speech Recognition: Related work

 \section{Related work}

-\textbf{Integrating visual information into ASR.} The integration of visual information into the ASR model has shown effectiveness in many works.
-However, the majority of previous works focus on audio-visual speech recognition that integrates lip movement~\cite{noda2015audio,afouras2018deep,xu2020discriminative,9414567,Shi2022RobustSA}.
-The lip movement is a frame-synchronous visual source of lip contours and mouth shape, and requires strict visual localization capabilities for ASR systems~\cite{gupta2017visual}.
-In addition to the lip-motion, the role of context-dependent visual information (also called visual context) in speech recognition is still not fully explored.
-In recent years, some works~\cite{Srinivasan2020MultimodalSR,Paraskevopoulos20,Srinivasan2020FineGrainedGF,GhorbaniGSL21} have studied the utilization of attention to integrate visual context (images or videos) into the ASR, and experimented with different cross-modal fusion schemes.
+\textbf{Integrating visual information into ASR.} Visual cues in previous research are mainly derived from lip movement~\cite{xu2020discriminative,Shi2022RobustSA}, requiring strict synchronization with audio frames and precise real-time visual localization~\cite{gupta2017visual}.
+Solely introducing lip position may result in the loss of background details for context understanding.
+Meanwhile, the exploration of context-dependent visual information, also known as visual context, is limited.
+In recent years, several studies~\cite{Sun2016LookLA, Srinivasan2020MultimodalSR,Srinivasan2020FineGrainedGF,GhorbaniGSL21} have incorporated visual contexts, such as images or videos, into ASR models with attention mechanisms and shown its effectiveness. ~\cite{Pramanick2022CanVC} extracts visual context by a visual object detector for embodied agents.
+Some studies~\cite{GhorbaniGSL21} found that visual context improves the recognition of nouns, while others~\cite{Srinivasan2020FineGrainedGF} analyzed the effect of vision on different linguistic components.

-\textbf{Integrating linguistic information into ASR.} Integrating linguistic information into ASR has been widely studied.
-Many previous works, such as shallow fusion\cite{gulcehre2015using,hannun2014deep,toshniwal2018comparison,kannan2018analysis}, deep fusion~\cite{gulcehre2015using,toshniwal2018comparison}, and cold fusion\cite{sriram2017cold}, explore the integration of external language models.
-Some recent works even employ the large pre-trained language models via knowledge distillation~\cite{futami2020distilling,kubo2022knowledge,han2023knowledge} and re-scoring~\cite{Salazar2020MaskedLM,Chiu2021InnovativeBR,Xu2022RescoreBERTDS}.
-Another line of work integrates context-specific phrases or dialogue context.
-For example, CLAS~\cite{pundak2018deep}, Contextual RNN-T~\cite{Jain2020ContextualRF}, and ColDec~\cite{han2021cif,han2022improving} integrate contextual keywords or phrases into ASR models via attention mechanism.
-Similarly, dialogue context can be integrated into the ASR model~\cite{DM19,Kim2018DialogContextAE,Hou2022BringDI}.
+\textbf{Integrating linguistic information into ASR.} Various techniques are proposed for integrating external language models into end-to-end ASR models, such as shallow fusion\cite{toshniwal2018comparison,kannan2018analysis}, deep fusion~\cite{toshniwal2018comparison}, and cold fusion\cite{sriram2017cold}.
+Some recently leverage the power of large pre-trained language models through knowledge distillation~\cite{futami2020distilling,kubo2022knowledge,han2023knowledge} and re-scoring~\cite{Xu2022RescoreBERTDS}.
+Another line of work aims to incorporate knowledge in the form of context-specific phrases or dialogue context within the original ASR framework.
+For example, CLAS~\cite{pundak2018deep}, Contextual RNN-T~\cite{Jain2020ContextualRF}, and ColDec~\cite{han2021cif,han2022improving} integrate contextual phrases to achieve customization.
+Similarly, ~\cite{DM19,Hou2022BringDI} apply attention-based fusion to integrate dialogue context.

+\textbf{Integrating multimodal information into ASR.}~\cite{MoriyaJ18} adopted a pipeline for integrating images and titles, which comprises an acoustic model and LSTM language model.